Buying Guide- Espresso machines

 Singles or couples.
 Primarily espresso/long black with occasional milk coffee.
 Never more than 2-4 coffees in a session.

-Price range ~$1000: Single boiler machine
+Price range >$1000: Single boiler machine

-For this type of use, a single boiler machine may suffice.
+For this type of use, a single boiler machine might suffice.
 Single boiler machines will produce an espresso and if milky coffee is required, the user then pushes a button to further heat the boiler to produce the steam required to texture the milk.
 At this point, the boiler may well be empty and the element is hot.
 These machines do not have an internal control board or “brain” and if the steam control is left on, the element may fail and require replacement.
-To remove the risk of element failure, these machines require boiler priming before use and immediately after milk texture.
+To remove the risk of element failure, some of these machines require boiler priming before use and immediately after milk texture.

 In single boiler machines such as the Rancilio Silvia, boiler temperature is controlled by a simple and cheap bimetallic strip thermostat.
 As the temperature of the espresso can vary substantially, a cooling flush or “temperature surfing” is often required to achieve consistent espresso.
 This is easily managed with a little practise.
-Better temperature control can be achieved with the incorporation of a PID temperature controller and we can arrange a PID upgrade at extra cost.
-All other aspects of operation of the machine are identical to any other single boiler machine.

 Price range circa $1000-1300 or more: Baby Leva machine

-In this price range La Pavoni produce some gorgeous little piston leva machines.
+In this price range, La Pavoni produce some gorgeous little piston leva machines.
 These are great for a couple of coffees but if left on, will ultimately run hot.
 Allow a 10 minute warmup and then enjoy the amazing espresso they produce!
 After about 3 coffees, you will need to switch off for a while to allow the machine to cool.
 Milk texture performance is adequate, but they can be a little slow.

 Families, offices, singles.
 Primarily espresso/long black with higher requirements for milk coffee.
 At times, more than 4 coffees per session- dinner parties etc: Heat Exchanger (HX) machine.